 Gleevec is a strong medicine and it causes a number of side effects.
 One of the things that it does is it reduces the levels of calcium and magnesium in the blood.
 Why it does this is still being studied, but one theory is that it affects bone metabolism.
 This lowering of calcium and magnesium may cause muscle cramps and muscle aches.
 Talk to your doctor about calcium and magnesium supplements.
 In addition, you should have your vitamin D levels checked as these can be low on Gleevec and vitamin D is needed to absorb calcium.

-Vitamin B-12 deficiency has been noted with Sutent, but we are not aware of it with Gleevec.
-That said, these drugs have many similar targets.
+Vitamin B-12 deficiency has been noted with Sutent and Gleevec.
+These drugs have many similar targets.
 Side effects from one can often be caused by the other as well.
 B-12 deficiency can also be caused by removal of the stomach or part of the stomach.
 Many Gleevec patients take some type of B-12, often shots if they have had part of the stomach removed.

 Vitamin C: There is no proven issue with vitamin C. There have been a couple of lab experiments in cell lines concerning vitamin C (in CML cells).
 Some of these experiments showed a beneficial effect and some a detrimental effect of vitamin C. Nevertheless, your body still needs vitamin C.